New Zealand fairy tern: Breeding

 Courtship begins in September, with egg laying occurring between late October and early January.
 Birds typically lay 1–2 eggs per nest.

 Nests are small unlined scrapes in the sand and are roped off and monitored by The Department of Conservation.
 The nests are constructed near white, grey and orange shell debris to help disguise the eggs and chicks, and are found at least 1 km apart from each other.
 Guthrie-Smith describes a nest as follows:"On such a strip, sparsely sprinkled with little heaps of pebbles and surface shells in two and threes, lay the couple of eggs.
 These surface sea shells had been allowed to remain, as camouflage, untampered with, but from elsewhere had been also collected twenty or thirty other halves and wholes, showing deep lateral widths of purple and pink.
 Not a brilliantly tinted shell had been missed over the couple of acres I searched.
 The hen tern had then laid eggs to match the bivalves, the shells bright pink."Females spend more time incubating eggs than males, while males provide the majority of food to the chicks.
 The chicks are mobile from hatching, and ready to fully fledge from 30 days old.

-They are vulnerable to environmental events, such as storms and high tides, and predation.
+They are vulnerable to environmental events, such as storms, high tides, and predation.
 The encroachment of human activity on their nesting grounds (often, popular beaches) is a major threat to these birds.
 Beach narrowing, mainly due to housing developments and weed invasion, forces the terns to nest closer to the sea, putting their eggs at risk during storms.
 Introduced predators and human disturbance also threaten nesting sites.

 The wintering range of the birds extends over the Kaipara Harbour.
 Outside of the breeding season fairy terns form flocks on the harbour, often around Tapora.